• Martin Thoma

 RewriteRule ^(.*)$ http://www.martin-thoma.com/$1 [R=301]

-Imprint: In Germany, you have to create an imprint.
-Even if you don't have to create one, I strongly recommend giving your readers the possibility to get to know who writes the posts.
+Imprint: In Germany, you must create an imprint.
+Even if you don't have to create one, I strongly recommend giving your readers the possibility to know who writes the posts.
 It gives you more credibility.

 Piwik